deepakmoud/Pythonanywhere-Deployment-steps/how-to-use-pythonanywhere.md

 #### 4. Upload ML model files (if/as applicable)

-Upload any ML model files (e.g. the dv.bin for the DictVectorizer and model1.bin for the LogisticRegression trained model - as per homework for ML Zoomcamp course Week#5)
+Upload any ML model files (e.g. the dv.bin for the DictVectorizer and model1.bin for the LogisticRegression trained model - as per homework for ML )

 Click on **Files**, go to the path where the python code for ther web has been deployed (in this example - mysite), click **Upload a file** and upload your model file(s) as applicable.